Looking for the best NYC engagement photo locations? Check out this guide with more than 40 unique and romantic locations!

 The tram is a must!
 It’s the same cost as a regular subway ride ($2.75 currently) and is just another awesome way to experience Roosevelt Island, while getting a super unique perspective on Manhattan!

 Summit One Vanderbilt is NYC’s newest observation deck, and the third highest at 1,020 feet!
 What makes it so special is the many different experiences offered on the three floors!
 On the first floor (Air: Transcendence 1) you’re surrounded by mirrors on the floor, ceiling, and rear wall, with 270 degrees of windows looking South (towards downtown Manhattan), East, and West (both towards opposite sides of midtown).
 You’ll have the most unique background ever as everything is constantly changing as people move around!
 Tickets are $39 each and you’ll definitely want to buy them ahead of time as slots can sell out!
-Check out more photos from this engagement session at Summit OV here!
+Check out more Summit One Vanderbilt Engagement Photos!

 Besides right after sunrise, going in the rain may be the only chance you have to take photos at Brooklyn Bridge Park without a million other people in the background!
 Sure, the rain isn’t something you can necessarily control – but if you see that it’s supposed to rain on the day your engagement session is scheduled you may consider going for it anyway!
-See more of this session here!
+See more of these Brooklyn Bridge Engagement Photos!

-So… you’re not technically supposed to have photo sessions in the main NYPL branch on 42nd street… But multiple security people told us “just go quick” as we were taking pictures here.
+So… you’re not technically supposed to have photo sessions in the main NYPL branch on 42nd street… But multiple employees told us “just go quick” as we were taking pictures here.
 So maybe you could try it out!!
 At least for this epic photo which will take you like two seconds to go take!
+If you can make it happen I think you’ll love this for one of your NYC engagement photo locations.

 Just a little bit inside Central Park from the 81st Street entrance (right by the American Museum of Natural History) is the Ramble Stone Arch!
 It’s a beautiful spot that’s perfectly situated to get beautiful light all day long.
 Just keep in mind that it gets pretty busy (like most of these spots) during the day so you may need to step aside to let people past a couple times!

 Time Out Market is right by DUMBO (like the actual street you imagine when you hear DUMBO) and it really shines at night!!
 At least to swing by for a quick backlit neon sign photo like this!
-See more of this session here!
+See more of these Dumbo Engagement Photos!

 To wrap things up I think it’s safe to say that no matter what your tastes are you’re going to be able to find the perfect NYC engagement photos locations!
 If you know of any other places that we should try out and add to this list then comment them below!
 And if you’re looking to have your engagement photos taken then contact us with the button below!
 We’d love to serve you by putting together the best engagement session ever!